grantcarthew/node-perj/README.md

 /*

-The resulting string is sent to the console:
+The following string is sent to the console:

 {"level":"info","lvl":30,"ver":1,"name":"QuickStart","host":"http://Dev","time":1526103303019,"msg":"the quick brown fox jumps over the lazy dog","data":""}